docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Bounds

-A Bounds object that contains the bounds of this control in the containing window’s coordinates.
+A Bounds object that contains the bounds of this control in the containing window's coordinates.
 Compare bounds, in which coordinates are relative to the immediate parent container.
 Read only.

 function_name